verbb/formie/packages/docs/browser/ui-reference/index.md

 - [Loading](/browser/ui-reference/components/loading)
 - [CSS variables](/browser/ui-reference/css-variables)

-## How to use these pages
+## How to Use These Pages

 Field and component pages are designed to answer four questions:

 - what the default UI looks like
-- which attributes are required for browser behavior
+- which attributes are required for browser behaviour
 - which classes are optional styling hooks
 - which CSS variables and browser states are safe to target

-If you need browser lifecycle, module, or submit behavior, use the main Browser docs:
+If you need browser lifecycle, module, or submit behaviour, use the main Browser docs:

 - [JavaScript events](/browser/behavior/javascript-events)
 - [JavaScript API](/browser/)